-But no matter how busy your days are, everyone can, and should, find the time to care a little more about this place we call home.
+But no matter how busy your days are, everyone can (and should!), find the time to care a little more about this place we call home.
 It’s time to do our part to reduce this toxic waste and find smarter ways to keep our planet clean and safe.
 Not sure where to start?
-Here’s a few tips to kick off an eco-friendly lifestyle, even if you’re busy.
+Here are a few tips to kick off an eco-friendly lifestyle, even if you’re busy.

 Clothing is an essential part of our everyday life.
 What we pay for clothing, how we feel in it, and how long it lasts are all important factors to keep in mind when purchasing clothes.
 Fast fashion is inexpensive clothing produced rapidly by mass-market retailers in response to the latest style trends.
 This allows companies to create cheaply made clothing that will likely not last long for the consumer—ever wash a shirt once and the thread string comes out, or it shrinks three sizes?.

-Print out recycling guidelines with handy pictures so the lunch hour rush will learn and understand how to appropriately dispose of their trash.
-Talk to your office manager about implementing these recycling guidelines and ask if you’re able to hold an info session to teach employees about the do’s and don’ts of recycling.
+Print out recycling guidelines with handy pictures so people can learn at-a-glance how to appropriately dispose of their trash.
+Talk to your building manager about implementing these recycling guidelines and ask if you’re able to hold an info session to teach employees or residents about the do’s and don’ts of recycling (once social distancing restrictions are lifted).
 The more people we educate, the better our quality of life will be.

 We all know plastic is the big criminal here.
-One of the biggest actions we can take is to stop purchasing plastic water bottles and especially plastic water bottles in mass quantity.
+One of the biggest actions we can take is to stop purchasing plastic water bottles, and particularly, plastic water bottles in mass quantity.
 Not only does this waste affect our marine life but can also affect public health by spreading diseases and other illnesses as a result of burning waste.